Frequently Asked Questions

 I signed up for Gran Fondo NJ, if I don't feel up to it, can I just ride the Medio Fondo?

 Yes.
 You can decide until as late as the turn off to the Medio Fondo at Mile 33, which course you want to do.
+Your results will automatically be adjusted to the event which you completed.

 I signed up for Medio Fondo NJ, if I don't feel up to it, can I just ride the Piccolo Fondo?

 Yes.
 You can decide until as late as the turn off to the Piccolo Fondo at Mile 20.8, which course you want to do.
+Your results will automatically be adjusted to the event which you completed.

 I signed up for Piccolo Fondo NJ, if I don't feel up to it, can I just ride the Breve Fondo?